' Causes of Bankruptcy - Law Offices of Robert M. Geller

 When Good Choices Go Bad

 In some cases, people end up having to file for bankruptcy because they followed financial advice that has long been considered sound.
-They not only weren’t making irresponsible financial decisions, they were doing exactly what the general public believes to be the right thing.
+They not only weren’t making irresponsible financial decisions, they were doing exactly what the general public believed to be the right thing.

 For example?